 The MIT Legal Forum generates and fosters ideas, technology and solutions to refactor law for the digital age.
-The MIT Legal Forum supports MIT research and graduate education as well as conducting events in collaboration with external communities.
+The MIT Legal Forum supports MIT research projects, academic courses and convenes events in collaboration with external communities.

-If you would like to share a paper, article or other relevant materials under Creative Commons Attribution license for review and discussion through the MIT Legal Forum, use one of the following methods:
+If you would like to contribute a paper, article or other relevant materials under Creative Commons Attribution license for review and discussion through the MIT Legal Forum, use one of the following methods:

 Make a pull request to our GitHub repository: https://github.com/mitmedialab/MITLegalForum/tree/master/docs/Submissions